4-H YOUTH DEVELOPMENT

 You must bring your rabbit to be verified and/or tattooed on the scheduled date.

-4-H Sheep Enrollment form by May 15th of current year.
+4-H Sheep Enrollment form and turned in by May 15th of current year.

-Swine - Member must have possession of animal(s), be enrolled in the swine project, and filled out the Indiana
+Swine - Member must have possession of animal(s), be enrolled in the swine project, completed the Indiana

-4-H Swine Enrollment form by May 15th of current year.
+4-H Swine Enrollment form and turned in by May 15th of current year.

 Warrick County 4-H Links: